brotatotes/bht-automation/bht gen 3/Revelation/Chapter 9/Revelation 9 10 bht.md

 # Revelation 9:10 Commentary Help Text

 ## BHT:
-These creatures possess tails resembling scorpions and are capable of inflicting harm upon men for a five-month span.
-The comparison of their tails to scorpions highlights their undeniable similarity and suggests their authority in causing suffering.
-The stings found in their tails symbolize the distress and anguish they bring upon others.
-It is noteworthy that these calamities endure for quite a long time, as represented by the five prophetic months, equivalent to around seventy-nine common years.
+The locusts described in this statement possess tails resembling scorpions, demonstrating their capacity to cause harm.
+The specific nature of their sting is located within their tails, signifying their authorized power to inflict injury.
+This comparison fittingly underscores the distinctiveness of their ability to hurt, much like the quills of a porcupine or a cock's spur.
+Their tails are emblematic of their potent authority, serving as a symbol of the harm they can cause.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "And they have tails like to scorpions, and stings: this is the particular especially in which the comparison finds its aptitude."
+1. "And they have tails like to scorpions (i.e., to the tails of scorpions), and stings (vis. in their tails: this is the particular especially in which the comparison finds its aptitude)."
-2. "And in their tails is their power to hurt men five months."
+2. "In their tails is their power to hurt men five months."
-3. "In their tails is their power to hurt men."
+3. "This is the particular especially in which the comparison finds its aptitude."

 ### Jamieson-Fausset-Brown:
 1. "tails like unto scorpions—like unto the tails of scorpions."